Introduction

 An emergency medical kit includes items such as gloves, thermometers, first aid box medicine like antihistamines, and essential tools like scissors.

-The number of items can vary; however, a well-stocked first aid box usually contains between 20 to 30 different medical kit items.
+The number of items can vary; however, a well-stocked first aid box usually contains between 20 to 30 different medical kit items, depending on specific needs.

 Absolutely.
-You can customise your first aid box based on personal medication needs and the types of activities you engage in regularly.
+You should customise your first aid box based on personal medication needs and the types of activities you engage in regularly.